Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 2025 ‘Categorization is Baked Into the Brain’ mirrors concepts I introduced years earlier.
 My Neural Lace Podcast (2017) already framed categorization as intrinsic to brain computation.
 Timestamped transcripts + GitHub repos document priority and equivalence.

 Documented in full: Since 2017 my Self Aware Networks (SAN) theory has described categorization as predictive, framed with a clear biophysical ‘how.’
 In 2025, Earl K. Miller’s lab published papers and gave talks restating the same loop at system scale — phrased differently but conceptually equivalent.
 I provided receipts: my 2017 podcast transcripts, GitHub changelog, and timestamped publications.
-I openly invited line-by-line scrutiny, proposed a formal equivalence (π-calculus + category-theory) to prove the mapping, and even suggested a joint comparison paper.
+I openly invited line-by-line scrutiny, and even suggested a joint paper.
 My ask is simple: fair citation and recognition.
 Independent convergence is good science — but priority matters, and the public record shows my work anticipated these conclusions years earlier.

 I began communicating with Earl K. Miller online in on January 4th 2024: When Miller highlighted electric fields shaping brain structure, I pointed out how his references align with my prior work.
 I shared my newly uploaded 2023 GPT archives on Self Aware Networks & Quantum Gradient Time Crystal Dilation — timestamped on GitHub.